pearpages/my-blog-v1/_posts/2015-05-13-angularjs.markdown

 CI tools (such as Travis CI or Jenkins) have the ability to run test scripts during build process and give immediate feedback by way of tests resuls.

+### Testing Considerations

+The two most popular test frameworks used for client-side Javascript and AngularJS, Karma and Protractor, run on the Node.js framework.
+Applications and test scripts that run on Node.js run extremely fast.

 ## Essential Modules

 * angular.min.js (main)